thunderbird/developer-docs/thunderbird-development/fixing-a-bug/try-server.md

 ```
 [paths]
 default = https://hg.mozilla.org/comm-central
-try = ssh://hg.mozilla.org/try-comm-central
+try-cc = ssh://hg.mozilla.org/try-comm-central
 ```

 You can of course [access the repository via HTTP](https://hg.mozilla.org/try-comm-central/), but not push to it, hence the ssh:// address.

+{% hint style="info" %}
+The name of the comm-central try server must be different from `try`.
+There's an alias in the Mozilla Mercurial configuration that will override this configuration if the server is named `try`.
+The instructions below assume the name `try-cc`.
+{% endhint %}

 ## Pushing to Try

 Having gained level 1 access and configured Mercurial, you can push to Try.
-In general, it's just a matter of applying your patch(es) and running `hg push -r . try` if you're planning to manually trigger tasks from the **Taskcluster** web interface.
+In general, it's just a matter of applying your patch(es) and running `hg push -r . try-cc` if you're planning to manually trigger tasks from the **Taskcluster** web interface.

 For pushes via the command line, we recommend using the `push-to-try` extensions in order to simplify the commands required to automatically trigger jobs and tasks on the try server.